NomotoK/doris-mcp-lite/INSTALL.md

 # **📖 INSTALL.md**

-This guide will walk you through how to install **Doris-MCP-Server** using the provided `setup.sh` script, and configure the database connection needed for it to function properly.
+This guide will walk you through how to install **Doris-MCP-Lite** using the provided `setup.sh` script, and configure the database connection needed for it to function properly.

 ## **🚀 Prerequisites**